alibaba/PhotonLibOS/doc/fstack-dpdk.md

 ```

 Note the `pci=realloc` is a work-around solution for CentOS and RHEL.
-Without this, kernel would report 'not enough MMIO resources for SR-IOV',
+Without this, kernel would report `not enough MMIO resources for SR-IOV`,
 see this [issue](https://access.redhat.com/solutions/37376).

 #### 2. Set VF number